 See, alliums like onions, leeks, and garlic contain many more natural sugars than mushrooms.
 As these complex sugars begin to caramelize, they break down into smaller, sweeter simple sugars.
 This is what creates the intense sweetness of caramelized onions or slow-roasted garlic.
 It's good in some situations, but sweetness is not on the menu for this stuffing (we get enough of that with our extra-sweet roasted sweet potatoes).
 And, since there's no browning without caramelization in a high-sugar situation, we don't want to take the vegetables anywhere beyond simply softened.

 The next item in the great stuffing equation?
 The stock.
 In a traditional stuffing, that would be a rich poultry stock.
 For our vegan version, I wanted a stock every bit as richly flavored.
 Before we go any further, take this word of warning: Don't even think about using store-bought vegetable stock.
 It's all universally terrible, with overly sweet flavors and no richness or depth.

-In fact, leading up to this recipe, I even toyed with the idea of doing a full-on store-bought vegetable stock taste test for our Thanksgiving guide.
+In fact, leading up to this recipe, I even toyed with the idea of doing a full-on store-bought vegetable stock.
 Not a single brand would have made it past the initial qualifying rounds.
 You want a good vegetable stock?
 You gotta make it yourself.